rails/webpacker/README.md

 #### React

-React is supported out the box
+React is supported and you just need to add relevant packages,

 ```
 yarn add react react-dom @babel/preset-react